syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ## Link quick Toolbar

-You can costomise the selected link inside the Rich Text Editor through the quick toolbar.
+You can customize the selected link inside the Rich Text Editor through the quick toolbar.

 The quick toolbar for the link has the following options.